How to create good Tags

 Before setting up Tags

-• To work with Tags, the Advanced analyticsoption must be enabled in the Analytics setting menu located in the Portal.
+• To work with Tags, the HEART must be enabled in the Analytics setting located in the Portal.

-• Check with your team the webpages where you wish not to have analytics running and update the exceptions before enabling Advanced analytics.
+• You can enter the webpages where you wish not to have HEART analytics running and update the exceptions before enabling HEART.

 • Research the processes within your organization and how they are completed with the help of the underlying application.

-• Find out which elements (e.g., buttons) emphasize the best way to process completion.
+• Find out which elements (e.g., buttons) emphasize the best indication of important feature adoption of your application.

 • are they located on multiple webpages?
 Do you need to differentiate the elements per language?